 The End Caps Are Cracked

-If you notice cracks in the end of the cartridge, it’s time to replace your filter cartridge.
+If you notice cracks at the end of the cartridge, it’s time to replace your filter cartridge.
 The end caps on your pool filter cartridges are important structural pieces that press the cartridge together from both signs.
 This offers support to your cartridge from two heavy pieces of hearty plastic.

 The Pleats Are Flattened